onofre55/Currency-Converter/README.md

 # Currency Converter
 An introductory project I built to get started with Ruby.
-This is a command-line application that fetches live exchange rates from OpenExchangeRates.org and converts a specified amount from any currency into another.
+This is a command-line application that fetches live exchange rates from Open Exchange Rates API and converts a specified amount from any currency into another.
 I followed a tutorial from [Batoul Alkarim](https://medium.com/@batoulalkarim1) to build the core, then added a feature to list all supported currencies.

 # What I learned